-A bank or money transfer company will quote you a live rate based on the amount of currency you have and the currency you need to buy.
+A bank or money transfer company will quote you their latest rate based on the amount of currency you have and the currency you need to buy.

-Banks require your money upfront, but money transfer companies will agree an exchange rate before you send your money in.
+Banks require your money upfront, but money transfer companies can agree an exchange rate before you send in your money.

-This can be handy if you see a great rate and don’t want to miss it.
+This can be handy if you see a great exchange rate and don’t want to miss it.

-You will normally be given 1-2 working days to send your money in to pay for your transfer.
+You will normally be given 1-2 working days to send your money in after securing a rate.

 The confirmation email will include the amount you need to send in and where to send it.

-Step 4 – Your money is converted into the currency needed
+Step 4 – Your money is converted & sent

-Once your money is received by your bank or money transfer specialist, they will convert it into the currency you need and transfer it to the foreign bank account you’ve requested.
+Once your money is received by your bank or money transfer specialist, they will convert it into the currency you need and transfer it to the bank account you’ve requested.
+That’s it.

 How long does an international money transfer take?